He tries to understand how our brain controls movements. In addition, he is still puzzled how different kinds of neurostimulation might work.

-He is a Professor in Motor Neuroscience at the Sobell Department for Motor Neuroscience and Movement Disorders, UCL, and Vice Chair of the Young Academy of Europe
+He is a Professor in Motor Neuroscience at the Sobell Department for Motor Neuroscience and Movement Disorders, UCL.
+He is also a member of VfL Borussia Mönchengladbach.

 Simon is a neurologist with a particular interest in the role of brain oscillations in movement disorders and motor attentional networks.
 He previously completed a PhD with Professor Peter Brown at Oxford University investigating closed loop deep brain stimulation for Parkinson’s disease - targeting beta oscillations recorded from the basal ganglia.
 He recently moved to the Sobell to join the Bestmann lab for a Wellcome trust postdoctoral fellowship to investigate the computational and causal role of motor network oscillations with an aim to translate these findings to clinical benefit through advancing deep brain stimulation therapies.